siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ###Functions

 A function consumes zero, one or more parameters and always produces a result value.
-It can be used any location where an attribute can be used.
+It can be used in any location where an attribute can be used.

 **Purpose**

-Functions encapsulates complex making the Siddhi application simple and easy to understand.
+Functions encapsulates complex execution logic that makes Siddhi applications simple and easy to understand.

 **Function Parameters**

 Functions parameters can be attributes, constant values, results of other functions, results of mathematical or logical expressions or time parameters.
-Function parameters depending on the function being called.
+Function parameters vary depending on the function being called.

-Time is a special parameter that can we defined using the integer time value followed by its unit as `<int> <unit>`.
+Time is a special parameter that can be defined using the integer time value followed by its unit as `<int> <unit>`.
 Following are the supported unit types.
-Upon execution time returns the value in the scale of milliseconds as a long value.
+Upon execution, time returns the value in the scale of milliseconds as a long value.

 <table style="width:100%">
     <tr>